 Whilst for the majority rugby will remain a leisure activity, the game is “open” and players may be paid to play rugby union.
-The iRB operates an enhanced regulatory regime with respect to those players who receive payment to play, details of which are set out in iRB Regulation 4 Player Status, Player Contracts and Player Movement.
-Scottish Rugby is obliged to comply with this iRB Regulation.
+World Rugby operates an enhanced regulatory regime with respect to those players who receive payment to play, details of which are set out in WR Regulation 4 Player Status, Player Contracts and Player Movement.
+Scottish Rugby is obliged to comply with this WR Regulation.

-The iRB Regulation requires individual Unions to put in place their own domestic regulations with respect to the matters it covers.
+The World Rugby Regulation requires individual Unions to put in place their own domestic regulations with respect to the matters it covers.
 Scottish Rugby’s rules on Player Status and Player Contracts are set out in Scottish Domestic Regulation 4.1 Player Status and Player Contracts (SDR 4.1).

 Under this domestic regulation those players receiving material financial benefit from playing are defined as Scottish Contract Players,and clubs must register any such playing contract.

 Scottish Rugby also has rules on Player Movement and these are set out in SDR 4.2 Clearance to Play in Another Union.

 All those within the Scottish Rugby Union’s jurisdiction are required to comply with these Regulations.

 Clubs should remember that their ability to recruit non-EU/EEA players is governed by law and that they must check the visa status of any non-EU/EEA citizen they recruit.
 Whilst Scottish Rugby is not able to provide legal advice on immigration / employment law matters, our general understanding is as follows: